HAFix: History-Augmented Large Language Models for Bug Fixing: Threats to Validity

 \subsection{Internal Validity}

-One potential threat to the internal validity of our study is the absence of LLM-based APR tools as a baseline for comparison.
-This decision stems from our primary focus on investigating the historical aspect of bug-fixing, specifically whether history data can enhance the performance of LLMs in bug-fixing tasks.
-For this reason, we designed a baseline inspired by GitHub Copilot, one of the most widely used coding assistants, to ensure relevance and practical applicability.
-We approach this study from the perspective of prompt engineering, with insights that may extend to other LLM applications in software engineering, such as code generation.

-Another internal threat involves potential data leakage when training the Large Language Models.
+One threat involves potential data leakage when training the Large Language Models.
 The commit messages and bug descriptions mined from GitHub might contain explicit hints or detailed information on how the bug was fixed, which could influence the LLM's ability to generate correct repairs.
 To address this, we manually reviewed all mined texts and two people discussed and removed those that contained repair-specific information.
 While this manual filtering reduces the risk of leakage in the model inference stage, the data leakage during training may still exist, i.e., the LLM might have seen the issue report from collected open-source training datasets.
 However, we believe our manual work mitigates the issue in the context of our experiments during model inference.

-A further threat relates to the out-of-memory (OOM) issues encountered during inference for some particularly large or complex bugs.
-These OOM errors could potentially be avoided by using more powerful hardware or distributing the task across multiple GPUs.
-Nevertheless, to maintain consistency across experiments and ensure a fair comparison, we conducted all experiments on a single A100 GPU with 80GB of memory.
-We believe this configuration provides a reasonable balance between computational capacity and accessibility, as it is capable of handling the majority of cases in practical scenarios.

-Regarding model selection, we used the \textit{7b instruct-tuned} version from the Code Llama family, chosen for its balanced trade-off between performance and resource efficiency, with a size of 12.55GB.
-While the 13b and 34b variants may offer improved performance, they require significantly more computational resources and memory.
-This choice could limit the baseline’s performance, as larger models may generate higher-quality code, posing a potential threat to internal validity by not representing the optimal performance.
+Regarding model selection, we employed CodeLlama-Instruct-7B, DeepSeek-Coder-Instruct-6.7B and DeepSeek-Coder-V2-Lite-Instruct-16B due to their balanced trade-off between performance and resource efficiency \citep{roziere2023code,zhu2024deepseek}, with model sizes ranging from approximately 13GB to 31GB.
+While larger models such as CodeLlama-70B or DeepSeek-Coder-V2-236B may yield improved performance, they demand substantially more computational resources and memory.
+This limitation may constrain the baseline’s performance, as larger models could produce higher-quality fixes.
+As a result, this poses a potential threat to internal validity by not reflecting the optimal capability of available models.